Canadian Journal of Linguistics

 What part do ideophones play in distinct registers and/or performance styles?
 What is the range of functions?
 How does the use of ideophones affect narration of experiences and sharing of knowledge?
 What are the differences/similarities in the use of ideophones across distinct genres of verbal art?

-This will be competitive: only the top 6-8 papers will be selected.
-Expressions of interest should be sent to email@example.com or Paivi.Koskinen@kpu.ca by August 30, 2014, and the final paper should be sent by October 15, 2014.
+Expressions of interest should be sent to firstname.lastname@example.org or Paivi.Koskinen@kpu.ca by November 15, 2014, and the final paper by December 15, 2014.